kreonjr/CourseProject/README.md

 <br>

-This is a README that helps users get a sense of the project structure, instructions on to how to run the code and its end result.
-For more details on the Techniques, Tools and Data used, please reffer to the **Final Project Report** pdf in this Repo.
+This is a README that helps users get a sense of the project structure, provides instructions on to how to run the code, and describes its end result.
+For more details on the Techniques, Tools and Data used, please refer to the **Final Project Report** pdf in this Repo.

 ---

 ## Project Goal
-We built this tool to help anyone that wants to skim through previous project submissions but don't want to have to click into every project to get a sense of the topic it might be focused on.
-This was acomplished by aggregating all github submissions, running some text mining and cleaning, using Gensim to mine topic models and finally use those models as **Tags** to categorize projects and display them on a website.
+We built this tool to help anyone that wants to skim through previous project submissions but doesn't want to have to click into every project to get a sense of the topic it might be focused on.
+This was accomplished by aggregating all github submissions, running some text preprocessing and cleaning, using Gensim to mine topics.
+Finally, we display the top topic terms as **Tags** to categorize projects and display them on a website.

 ---